-Establish The National Museum of American Diplomacy rental fee.
-This new user fee will enable the Department of State to provide support, on a cost-recovery basis, to outside organizations for programs and conference activities held at The National Museum of American Diplomacy.
+Establish the National Museum of American Diplomacy (NMAD) goods and services fee.
+This new user fee will enable the Department of State to charge fees for goods and services, including visitor and outreach services, programs, conference activities, use of venue, museum shop proceeds, and food services, on a cost-recovery basis, to outside organizations for programs and conference activities held at NMAD.